SpikeInterface/spiketutorials/Official_Tutorial_SI_0.95_Oct2022/README.md

 2. Loading the data and probe information
 3. Preprocessing
 4. Saving and loading SpikeInterface objects
-5. Data compression
-6. Spike sorting
+5. Spike sorting
-7. Extracting waveforms
+6. Extracting waveforms
-8. Postprocessing
+7. Postprocessing
-9. Validation and curation
+8. Validation and curation
-10. Viewers
+9. Viewers
-11. Spike sorting comparison
+10. Spike sorting comparison
-12. Exporters
-13. Saving to NWB
+11. Saving to NWB

 We recommend creating a new `si_env` conda environment using: